kide-vm/kide/README.md

 Still, this has proven to be a good review point for the arcitecture and means no libc for now.
 Full rationale on the web (pages rep for now), but it means starting an extra step

+Above Hello World can ne linked and run.
+And will say its thing.

 Step 2.1
 --------

-Start implementing syscalls and the functionality we actually need from c (basic io only really)
+Start implementing syscalls and add the functionality we actually need from c (basic io only really)

 Step 3
 -------

 Start parsing some simple code.
 Using Parslet.

+This is where it is at.
+Simple things transform nicely with parslet.

+But the glue is eluding me.

 Get the parse - compile - execute -verify cycle going.